TianyouLiuSky/Game_programming_project/README.md

   - The particle effects involve the addition of a fireplace and smoke rising from the fire.
 The fireplace allow the robot to pass through.
 The fire doesn't have functionality yet

--A visual effect of raining was added similar to the text book, some parameters are changed to make the effect look better.
+- A visual effect of raining was added similar to the text book, some parameters are changed to make the effect look better.

 - **Asset Sources:**